clambin/tado-exporter/README.md

         time: "23:30:00"
 ```

-If the file does not exist, `tado monitor` will only run as a Prometheus exporter.
+If the file doesn't exist, `tado monitor` only runs as a Prometheus exporter.

 ## Prometheus